All Products

 • A machine group cannot include both Linux and Windows servers.
 Do not add the IP addresses of Linux and Windows servers to the same machine group.

 4. In the Machine Groups list, click the target machine group.
-On the Machine Group Configurations page, check the configuration of the machine group and the server status.
+On the Machine Group Configurations page, check the machine group configuration and the server heartbeat status.

 Important

-• Ports 80 (HTTP) and 443 (HTTPS) must be open for outbound traffic on the host where Logtail is installed.
-If the host is an ECS instance, the ports are controlled by security group rules.
+• The host on which Logtail is installed must allow outbound traffic on port 80 (HTTP) and port 443 (HTTPS).
+On an ECS instance, security group rules control port access.
 For more information about how to add a security group rule, see Add a security group rule.

 • To collect historical data, see Import historical log files.